Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Proof of Theorem 5

 \subsection{Iterating over inner layers}

 The above five-step procedure isolates the outermost layer.
 We then add another EPR pair $|\phi^+(2)\rangle_{a_1b_1}$ and repeat the same logic on the remaining (inner-layer) subsets.
-We continue this iteration until the $\left\lceil\frac{d}{2}\right\rceil-2$-th repetition.
+The procedure is repeated for all shells $k=1,\ldots,\ell-2$, requiring a total of $\ell-1$ EPR pairs including the initial one.